-- (i) The secured bank loans A, B, C and secured invoice financing are granted to subsidiaries for working capital purposes and are secured by legal mortgages over the freehold land and building and certain plant and equipment of the Company and group entities. - (ii) Corporate guarantees are provided by the Company for secured bank loans B and unsecured bank loans A and C granted to subsidiaries.
+- (i) The secured bank loans A, B and secured invoice financing are granted to subsidiaries for working capital purposes and are secured by legal mortgages over the freehold land and building and certain plant and equipment of the Company and Group entities (Note 4). - (ii) Corporate guarantees are provided by the Company for invoice financing, secured bank loans B and unsecured bank loans C and E granted to subsidiaries.

-12 Loans and borrowings (cont'd)
+13 Loans and borrowings (cont'd)